furacca/brivez/README.md

    Now in your terminal you will see something like `(base) user@host:~$`: the `base` indicates the name of the active environment.
 It's possible to create an environment _ad hoc_ running in the terminal: `conda create - n name_of_the_environment`.
 To see all the env use `conda env list`.
    4) Choose the environment with `conda activate name_of_the_environment` (`conda deactivate [...]` to close the active environment).

-**---- By this point be sure having activate the right environment! ----**
+**---- By this point be sure having activated the right environment! ----**

 **02 - Install in Conda some stuff:**<br>
    1) conda config --add channels bioconda
-   2) conda install pandas
+   2) conda install -c bioconda samtools
-   3) conda install -c bioconda samtools
+   3) conda install -c conda-forge dpath
-   4) conda install -c conda-forge dpath
+   4) conda install pandas

 **03 - Install the predictor of signal peptides, [**DeepSig**](https://github.com/BolognaBiocomp/deepsig)**<br>
    1) Just as described on its site, use <br>`conda install -c bioconda deepsig`